 Without light

 The chaos overwhelms me more than usual.
 It seems like twenty roads and five tram lines converge here.
 I hurry down Churchill Avenue.
 What will Samantha look like?
-How will I feel seeing her like this?
-I hope Karel isn't there.
+How will I feel, seeing her like this?
+I hope Karl isn't there.
 So that I'm alone with her.
-But of course, he'll be there, he's her father.
-The roar of traffic drives me into side streets, where I get lost and need my phone to find the hospital.
+But of course he'll be there, he's her father.
+The traffic roar drives me into side streets, where I get lost, and then I need Google Maps to find the hospital.

 The warmth of the waiting room immediately relaxes me.
-I buy a hot chocolate and a Milky Way from the vending machines.
+From the vending machines, I buy a hot chocolate and a Milky Way.
 The chocolate bar is stale, and the filling tastes like an eraser.
 I chew mechanically as I look at the sign above the reception desk.
 Apparently, I have to follow the red arrows.
 Red is not good, I tell myself.

-“Ophelie...”
-For a moment, he looks like he's searching his brain.
+“Ophélie...”
+For a moment, he is scanning his brain.
 “Yes, of course.
 Do you want to come in?”

-Samantha lies on the bed with her arms by her side.
+Samantha is lying on the bed with her arms by her side.
 A bandage covers almost her entire skull, and she wears a neck brace.
 Her hands are deathly pale, small, looking as if they're underwater.
-Karel updates me on what the doctors said.
+Karl updates me on what the doctors said.
 A brain injury.
 The word sits like a block of granite in the middle of the room.
 I see images of people being fed with a spoon, and my forehead starts to burn.

 I want to talk to her, even if she can't hear me.
-Just like I imagined when I was on the tram.
-But seeing her lay there like that, as if she was frozen, I didn't expect that.
+Just like I imagined doing, when I was on the tram.
+But seeing her lay there like that, as if she were frozen, I didn't expect that.
 I wonder if she would recognize me if she woke up.
-Last week, we sat next to each other, bent over her iPad, she taught me how to make selections in Procreate, flat color areas, all the steps and techniques for coloring.
-Now she might not even know what an iPad is anymore.
+Last week, we sat next to each other, bent over her iPad.
+She taught me how to make selections in Procreate, flat color areas, all the steps and techniques for coloring.
+Now she probably doesn’t even know what an iPad is.

-I sit on the radiator under the window, staring at the bed until it starts turning blurry.
-And then at my fingers, the cuticles.
-How angular and irregular they are, the yellowing at the corners.
+I sit on the radiator under the window, staring at the bed until it starts turning blurry, then at my fingers, the cuticles, how angular and irregular they are, the yellowing at the corners.
 Images that also fade.
 I look at various things until they turn into shadows.
-I stand by the window and look outside.
+Then I stand by the window and look outside.
 It relaxes me for a moment, but then there's that trapped air in my lungs again.
 My breath catches, and I have to yawn.
 It takes almost a minute before I can breathe normally again.
 My head spins, and I stand up.
-Karel asks if everything is okay.
+Karl asks if everything is okay.
 I shrug and mutter that I'm going outside for a bit, or that I might even go home.

 He nods with a worried look, raises his index finger, and pulls something out of his bag.
 It's Samantha's iPad.